Home » Stories of Mission

 Catching the Wave

 Launching a campaign in the middle of a pandemic has been a venture of faith.
-Dreams were stirring in our hearts as we celebrated our centennial in 2019.
 We asked God, “Where are you leading us as we enter our second century of ministry?”
 The clear response was to continue sharing new life in Jesus Christ with all people, especially those who haven’t heard.

 Read More